srakshitha296/JAVA/README.md

 Simple calculator.

+Use of Interface to build a Resume.

+Program to find the roots of quadratic equation.

 Program to check whether a number is prime or not

-Program to find the roots of quadratic equation.